Nature School

 Breakfast.
 Shoes.
 Backpack.

-But instead of hurrying into a building, your child steps onto The Nature Bus.
-They’re greeted by calm, reassuring teachers and familiar faces – older and younger children learning together like siblings.
+Then, instead of hurrying into a classroom, your child arrives at the parent drop-off location, nestled against the Blue Ridge Mountains where The Nature Bus awaits.
+The air feels fresh.
+There’s room to breathe.
+Your child steps onto bus, where they’re greeted by calm, reassuring teachers and their classmates.
 The tone is unhurried, safe, and warm.
 Your child is full of wonder and excitement for the day ahead!

 On the bus, the day opens with a sensory welcome – soft meditative music, a hint of lavender essential oil in the air, a kind and smiling teacher gently helping your child navigate the 5-point harness booster seat provided.
 When all of the children are on board, the teacher leads a short mindfulness breathwork practice to help children settle-in, relax and prepare for the day ahead, full of wonder, adventure and learning.
 During the short ride, a teacher will share the day’s plan, sing peaceful seasonal nature songs, and the children will arrive at the destination grounded and ready.